 In response to the current Coronavirus pandemic crisis and Government guidance, many employees may find themselves needing to work from home during this uncertain time.

-We have recently discussed the benefits of flexibility in the workplace including working from home.
 For some people, the opportunity to work from home is a blessing to get away from the daily office distractions and noise.
-For others, this can be a task in itself to force yourself to sit down and do something without getting distracted by the TV, washing up or even your bed.
+For others, this can be a task in itself to force yourself to sit down and do something without getting distracted by the TV, the washing up or your dog.

-Without your colleagues / management there to ensure you don’t spend your day scrolling through Instagram searching cute puppy videos, it can be a challenge to work from home.
-But which environment actually allows us to be more productive: the home office or the office office?
-Working from home can be achievable if you set yourself some goals and boundaries.
-By having a clear focus will allow you to be productive and to ensure you get the task done.
+Without your colleagues or management there to ensure you don’t spend your day scrolling through cute puppy videos on instagram, it can be a challenge to work from home; but it is achievable if you set yourself some goals and boundaries.
+Having a clear focus will allow you to be productive and to ensure you get the task done.

 Make sure this space is not directly in front of the TV or in your bed whilst your prop your laptop on your knees.
-By sitting at a table will provide you with support and an area to write on if needed.
-Try to avoid a room with a TV.
+Sitting at a table will help you focus, as will a good supportive chair and an area to write on if needed.
 If you are used to the radio being on at work, put it on at home too.
 Pick a room that is light and airy to put you in the right frame of mind for work.

-Your manager may ask what you have achieved during your time at home.
-By having a clear plan of action before you leave the office, will make sure that you know what needs to be done.
-By taking responsibility for your tasks and letting you manager know what they can expect, you’ll find it easier to stay focused and avoid the lure of distractions.
-It may be worth staying in touch with management whilst working from home to update them or to even ask questions.
+Your manager may ask what you have achieved during your day.
+It is worth staying in touch with management whilst working from home to update them or to even ask questions on a regular basis.
+Why not schedule a call / video call first thing each morning to discuss the tasks of the day?
+By having a clear plan of action will make sure that you know what needs to be done and by when.
+By taking responsibility for your tasks and letting your manager know what they can expect, you’ll find it easier to stay focused and avoid the lure of distractions.